 Earlier in the day, I’d also stopped by Fort Ancient, the site after which the entire Fort Ancient culture was named.
 The attraction, located in Lebanon, Ohio, is home to some more mounds in addition to artifacts left behind by that civilization.
 But it happened to be a Monday, the one day of the week that Fort Ancient is closed.

 As mentioned above, I went all the way to Fort Ancient but found it closed.
-But had I gone, I might not have had time to see all the other sites before sundown.
+Had I gone, I might not have had time to see all the other sites before sundown.
 If you’re on a similar schedule but want to visit Fort Ancient, I’d recommend skipping the Glen Helen Nature Preserve to save some time.

 Getting around to all the sites mentioned above requires you to have your own vehicle.
 It may be possible to stay in towns like Colombus and Dayton and to take a taxi to get to some of the nearby mound sites.
 But this would be both an expensive journey and it’d require a whole lot of extra time.

 All the sites mentioned above can be seen over the course of two days.
-In my case, this time frame also included the driver back and forth from the northern part of the state.
+In my case, this time frame also included the drive back and forth from the northern part of the state.
 If you’re interested in traveling Ohio specifically to see the mounds then Columbus or Cincinnati would make the best bases.

 As mentioned, I stayed at a motel in Hillsboro, Ohio, situated right in between the Serpent Mound and Fort Ancient.
 Again, if you’re in Ohio just for the mounds, this wouldn’t be a bad base from which to see all the other sites over the course of a couple days.